mantidproject/mantid/Code/Mantid/docs/source/algorithms/GetAllEi-v1.rst

 Algorithm performs number of steps to identify the values requested:

 #.
 It takes appropriate log names from instrument definition file (IDF), namely chopper-position component and calculates last chopper speed and delay as average
    of the filtered log values.
 Guess chopper opening times are calculated from chopper speed and delay time.
 The "chopper-position" component with appropriate properties has to be present in IDF for this algorithm to work.
 See ISIS MARI or MAPS instrument definition files for example of "chopper-position" component.

 #.
 Algorithm uses estimate for the minimal energy resolution of an instrument and searches for real peaks around guess values obtained
    earlier within 4 sigma of this resolution interval.

 #.
 If peaks are found, the algorithm performs running averages over signal in the appropriate time interval until first derivative
    of the signal has only one zero.
-This value is returned as the guess energy and the distance between closest to the guess energy zeros of the second derivative are returned as the guess values for the peak width.
+The position of this zero is returned as the guess energy and the distance between closest to the guess energy zeros of the second derivative are returned as the guess values for the peak width.
 The peak amplitude is estimated from the total intensity of the signal within the search interval, assuming that the peak shape is Gaussian.

 #.
-Similar procedure is performed for second monitors.
-The peak is accepted only if the peak width is between the minimal and maximal instrument resolution and
+Similar procedure is performed for second monitor.
+The peak is accepted only if the peak width lies between the minimal and maximal instrument resolution values
-the distance between peaks positions on two monitors (on energy scale) is smaller then two sigma.
+   and the distance between peaks positions on two monitors (on energy scale) is smaller then two sigma.

 Algorithm returns matrix workspace containing single spectrum, with x-values representing peak positions, y-values: peak heights and the error: peak width.
+X-values are sorted according to energy in peaks (peaks with maximal energy are returned first).

 Used Subalgorithms
 ------------------